Overview of Nuclear Physics Degree Programs

 Career Options with a Degree in Nuclear Physics

 Students who earn a degree in nuclear physics have a number of opportunities that they can choose to pursue after graduating.
 Some students may wish to continue their studies in graduate school, while others may be ready to enter the workforce.
 Individuals who would like to begin working may be interested in becoming a nuclear technician.
-The U.S. Bureau of Labor Statistics reports that these professionals made an annual median salary of $80,370 in 2017, and the field is projected to grow by 1% between 2016 and 2026.
+The U.S. Bureau of Labor Statistics reports that these professionals made an annual median salary of $82,080 in 2019, and the field is projected to decline by 4% between 2018 and 2028.
 Other career opportunities are listed below, some of which may require additional education: